-12.11 NDS/eDirectory Migration Failures
+11.5 Recovering from NDS/eDirectory Migration Failures

 If the migration fails during the NDS/eDirectory Migration step, you need to restore the source and destination servers to their original configuration before you can retry the NDS/eDirectory migration.
 The instructions for restoring the servers to their original configurations are different depending on when the migration of data failed.